adil-ahmed/learn-and-predict/README.md

-# Machine Learning Models Practice
+# Learn and Predict

-Welcome to the **Machine Learning Models Practice** repository!
+Welcome to the **Learn and Predict** repository!
 This repository contains a collection of projects aimed at practicing various machine learning models on different datasets to predict outcomes.
 Each project focuses on a specific dataset and demonstrates the application of different machine learning techniques.

 ## Projects